OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 - Subgoals (number of stars) measured by the amount of time taken to complete the game
 - Progression of difficulty (spawning more enemies over time)
 - Alien damage functionality via colliders
-- Helped draft Instructions copy for Instructions scene
+- state machine for alien AI

 Christian Anthony Tran
 - Added enemy alien AI logic for pathing.